 What is the Largest Province in China?

-What is China’s largest province by area?
+What is the largest province in China?

-When I asked this question yesterday my research opened a whole can of worms I didn’t know about, and I found that – to be fair – this is a trick question.
 The answer lies in your understanding that not all parts of China are created equally.
 I just finished taking a crash course in Chinese Political Geography 101, and I’m lending you my notes to copy.

 While in the U.S. all subdivisions are referred to as “states” (well, I guess we do have territories), China has actually divided its ‘state-like’ divisions into 4 different levels: